Are you looking for tips on how to follow a low potassium diet? If so, you've come to the right place.

 So for some tips to follow, you need to know the following about a low potassium diet:

 1. You should avoid a "salt substitute" that is white.
 You can use all the Mrs. Dash that you like, but don't use the nu salt or other types of salt replacements that are made from potassium chloride.
 Read the label to be sure, but most of the time this is the case.
 While these can be ok for someone who is trying to reduce the intake of sodium chloride, your body is not processing the potassium either, and you will have to use other seasonings to make your low potassium diet work.

 2. Greens, beans and tomatoes are high in potassium.
 You can eat small servings of these, if you like them, but realize that they contain a high dose of potassium.
-Baked beans, black beans and almost any type of dried beans and peas are high in the amount of potassium in a 1/2 cup serving.
-You could eat about 1/4 of a cup of them and be ok, so if you are making a lunch taco and want some refried beans, stick to a small amount.
+Baked beans, black beans and almost any type of dried beans and peas are high in the amount of potassium in a ½ cup serving.
+You could eat about ¼ of a cup of them and be ok, so if you are making a lunch taco and want some refried beans, stick to a small amount.

-3. Usually, you should substitute rice or pasta in place of potatoes.
-And apple juice for orange juice.
+3. Usually, you should substitute rice or pasta in place of potatoes and apple juice for orange juice.
 Those two foods are high in the amount of potassium per serving, and if you make it a habit to just not consume those you will be a long way towards making your low potassium diet successful.